-At Scott-Moncrieff we are never surprised by how many times companies fail to register a charge at Companies House in a timely manner: it causes problems, but it’s not a fatal mistake.
+At Scott-Moncrieff, we are never surprised by how many times companies fail to register a charge at Companies House in a timely manner: it causes problems, but it’s not a fatal mistake.
 Registering a charge with Companies House is one of the many administrative responsibilities of company directors and there are clear rules about how and when this must be done.

-If you have valid reason for registering a charge after the legal deadline you’ll need to appoint an experienced commercial law firm like Scott-Moncrieff to make an application to the court.
+If you have a valid reason for registering a charge after the legal deadline, you’ll need to appoint an experienced commercial law firm like Scott-Moncrieff to make an application to the court.
 Our commercial solicitors have the expertise to apply for a court order that can then be submitted to Companies House.
 We’ll assume responsibility for all aspects of the application, presenting the evidence in a way that ensures it will be accepted as genuine.
 We can also intervene if you’ve made a mistake in registering a charge so that you don’t run the risk of a fine.

 Get in touch with us today for further advice, contact us on 020 3972 9011 or complete our online enquiry form.